KunDHuang/slurm-computing-family/docs/slurm-roary.md

-# Pangenome Reconstruction for Prokaryotic Genome
+# Core & Pangenome Reconstruction for Prokaryotic Genomes

-## Brief Description
+## Brief description
-Pangenome reconstruction helps identify core genes within any bacterial group (inter-/intra-species specific) using **GFF files**.
-This guide details using the computational tool Roary with SLURM clusters to scale up annotation tasks.
+Core and pangenomes can be used for studying the genomic differences (SNVs and gene gain and loss) between microbial genomes.
+In this utility, we implement a commonly-used computational approach - Roary - in our slurm computing family in order to scale up core & pangenome reconstruction leveraging SLURM clusters.

-## How to Use It?
+## How to use it?
-The script `roary_dispatch.sh` facilitates the process.
+Launch your tasks using `roary_dispatch.sh`.

 ~~~Bash
 roary_dispatch.sh -h